Hogg's retirement came as 'surprise' to Townsend

 "He felt like it was a weight off his shoulders," Townsend added.
 "You may think it was inevitable once the decision was made, but it was a surprise because he trained with us at the beginning of the campaign.

-"If it's the right thing for him, and he seems to be really happy with that decision, we've got to credit him for what he did for Scottish rugby and letting us know at that time so we can move forward to the Tests."
+"If it's the right thing for him, and he seems to be really happy with that decision.
+We've got to credit him for what he did for Scottish rugby and letting us know at that time so we can move forward to the Tests."

 The Scotland head coach says Hogg's retirement will provide "more opportunities" for Blair Kinghorn and Ollie Smith, who features in Townsend's starting line-up for Saturday's Test with Italy at Murrayfield, while Rory Darge will captain the side for the first time.